spmedia/Threat-Actor-Usernames-Scrape/README.md

 A collection of CTI stuffs and various intel 📃

 I was inspired to make this because corpo intel companies are straight up absurd and charge 5-6 figures a year just to access this same type of data.
 I aint paying for that shit and oftentimes those of us in CTI cant get a budget approved for the tools we need/want so here we are.
 This is an ever changing and evolving repo that should (in theory) be updated oftenish so that it has fresh data.

-If you have anything neat to add, submit a PR and throw it up baw.
+If you have any neat fresh data/intel to add, submit a PR and throw it up baw.

+> It's easy to forget what intelligence consists of: luck and speculation.
+Here and there a windfall, here and there a scoop, *John le Carré*

 ## Forums